UpVotr/node-hmr/README.md

 Provided watchers:

-- `FSWatcher` - Uses `fs.watch` to detect file change updates, with a timeout to prevent a double event (which occurs based on the os) from causing rapid updates.
+- `FSWatcher(require)` - Uses `fs.watch` to detect file change updates, with a timeout to prevent a double event (which occurs based on the os) from causing rapid updates.
+Must be passed the `require` function (or a synthetic require) for path resolution.
 - `NoopWatcher` - an alternative to passing `false` as the watcher option to the runtime.

 Example custom watcher: